Vehicle Facts at a Glance

 The County has zoning ordinances that are meant to preserve the residential character of neighborhoods and safety ordinances to maintain sight lines and emergency vehicle passage.
 Certain types of vehicles like cement trucks, garbage trucks, bulldozers, tractors or trailers of a tractor-trailer truck are prohibited in neighborhoods or on lots less than 10 acres in agricultural districts.
 The code can be found on the Police Department's page about Commercial Vehicle Parking Restrictions.
 The police enforce the code that restricts parking on the street to commercial vehicles that weigh 12,000 pounds or less.

 Property Code Enforcement Staff enforces the restriction that commercial vehicles that weigh 10,100 pounds or more cannot be parked or stored on residential properties, public parking lots or on lots less than 10 acres in agricultural districts.
 These vehicles include box trucks, flatbed trucks, stake bed trucks, step vans or trailers.
 In general, panel vans used by craftspeople to carry ladders and equipment to job sites are legal.
-More details can be found in the Commercial Vehicle Parking Restrictions.
+More details can be found here.

 The specific definition of a commercial vehicle is available in the Muni-code at Chapter 32 Article I. Article III Part 300 provides additional information regarding motor vehicle parking and storage.
 Click here to view the code.